Video-Analysis-System/vas-research/detection/README.md

     - Class prediction:
       - CrossEntropyLoss with Softmax: Hard Mining Background/Objects.
       - FocalLoss with Sigmoid: put lower weight on easy example, sigmoid is empirically more numerical stable.
+  - Post process:
+    - In most case, detectors usually generates a bunch possible bounding boxes.
+      Therefore, NMS or more recently, SoftNMS, is used as a post-processing technique to suppress overlapping boxes.

 *: In some github repo:
   - Networks in the first 2 steps are refered as backbone